dfinity/portal/docs/developer-docs/defi/rosetta/icrc_rosetta/data_api/network.md

     ]
 }
 ```
-In this case we are connected to the ckBTC ledger with the canister id `mxzaz-hqaaa-aaaar-qaada-cai`.
+This example is connected to the ckBTC ledger with the canister id `mxzaz-hqaaa-aaaar-qaada-cai`.
-You can use this NetworkIdentifer with other endpoints which will require you to provide it in the data section of your `HTTP` call.
+You can use this `NetworkIdentifer `with other endpoints which will require you to provide it in the data section of your `HTTP` call.

-## Fetch Network Options
+## Fetch network options
-This [endpoint](https://www.rosetta-api.org/docs/NetworkApi.html#networkoptions) returns the version information and allowed network-specific types for a NetworkIdentifier.
+This [endpoint](https://www.rosetta-api.org/docs/NetworkApi.html#networkoptions) returns the version information and allowed network-specific types for a `NetworkIdentifier`.

 ```bash
 curl --location '0.0.0.0:8082/network/options' --header 'Content-Type: application/json' --data '{